 Parents must be consulted before this policy is ratified by the governors.
+They will be consulted at every stage of the development of the RSE programme, as well as during the process of monitoring, review and evaluation.
 They will be able to view the resources used by the school in the RSE programme.
 Our aim is that, at the end of the consultation process, every parent and carer will have full confidence in the school's RSE programme to meet their child's needs.